AAide

 • The Mac app, which captures audio, runs the meeting copilot, and stores your transcripts, memos, and memory in an encrypted database under ~/Library/Application Support/Aide/ on your own machine.

-• The web backend (this website), which exists so you can sign in, manage billing, and authenticate the Mac app.
+• The web backend, which lets you sign in, manage billing, and access account pages.

 2. What we collect